mafintosh/hyperdb/README.md

 #### `db.get(key, callback)`

-Lookup a key.
+Lookup a string `key`.
 Returns a nodes array with the current values for this key.
-Is there is no current conflicts for this key the array will only contain a single node.
+If there is no current conflicts for this key the array will only contain a single node.

 #### `db.local`